Major roads in the Pilbara region of Western Australia: Great Northern Highway

 Great Northern Highway is a main highway through the Pilbara region, and part of the Perth to Darwin national highway.
 From the southern edge of the region at Newman, the highway travels north-west towards Karijini National Park, and then north to Port Hedland, where it meets the northern end of North West Coastal Highway.
 Great Northern Highway continues north-eastwards near the coast, passing into the Kimberley region at Pardoo.

 De Witt Road

 De Witt Road (formerly Karratha Rd) is a main north–south road in the Pilbara region, linking Karratha to the North West Coastal Highway.
 It travels from the highway to the town centre along the eastern edge of Stove Hill, terminating at Dampier Road.

-Karijini Road
+Karijini Drive

-Karijini Road, also known as Karijini Drive, is a major east–west road through the Karijini National Park.
+Karijini Drive, also known as Karijini Road, is a major east–west road through the Karijini National Park.
 It connects Great Northern Highway, on the eastern side of the park, to Mount Sheila, near Tom Price, west of the park.